Ancienne Gare de Hollerich

 Fax: +352 (0) 248 73043

-Located at the former Hollerich station, from which local Jews and others were deported to labor and concentration camps during World War II.
+It is located at the former Hollerich station, from which local Jews and others were deported to labor and concentration camps.

 Place de la Résistance